wanderlustDev/algorithms/README.md

 # algorithms
-Basic sorting, searching and other general algorithms
+Basic sorting, searching and other general algorithms.